 - The club no longer offer guest tickets.

 - All members of the Association, whilst using its fisheries, shall be responsible for safekeeping of the owner’s and Association’s property.

-- Any member lending his handbook to another person shall be expelled.
+- Any member lending their membership card or QR code to another person shall be expelled.

 - Any matter not provided for in these Rules, or in any Byelaw, shall be determined by the Committee whose decision shall be final and binding on all members.
 The Committee reserves the right to close the whole or part of any water for matches or for any other reason it deems necessary.

 - The Association and the owner, tenant or licensee of the fishery land on which the member (and any person who may accompany him) goes accept no liability whatsoever for any loss, death, injury or damage on the land howsoever caused.